The University of Manchester

 Manchester, United Kingdom

-The current generation of radio, millimetre, and submillimetre telescopes (ALMA, eMERLIN, jVLA, LOFAR, MeerKAT, ASKAP) and the next generation (SKA, ngVLA) have the capability to detect emission from star forming regions at much higher sensitivities than previous telescopes working in these bands.
+The current generation of radio, millimetre, and submillimetre telescopes (ALMA, ASKAP, eMERLIN, jVLA, LOFAR, MeerKAT) and the next generation (SKA, ngVLA) have the capability to detect emission from star forming regions at much better sensitivities than previous telescopes working in these bands.
 This opens up new possibilities for using star formation tracers including synchrotron emission, free-free emission, and higher order recombination line emission to measure star formation rates.
-As these tracers are unaffected by dust extinction and as many of the tracers are directly connected to young stellar populations, they could potentially yield more accurate star formation rates than what is measured using ultraviolet, optical, or infrared data.
+As these tracers are unaffected by dust extinction and as many of the tracers are directly connected to young stellar populations, they could potentially yield more accurate star formation rates than those measured using ultraviolet, optical, or infrared data.

 The goal of this workshop is to bring together people who are exploring the ways to measure star formation rates in the radio, millimetre, and submillimetre bands.
 Topics of discussion will include the following: